mdefrance/AutoCarver/README.md

 # AutoCarver

+**AutoCarver** is a powerful set of tools designed for binary classification problems.
+It offers a range of functionalities to enhance the feature engineering process and improve the performance of binary classification models.
+It provides:
+ * **Discretizers**: Discretization of qualitative (either ordinal or non-ordinal) and quantitative features
+ * **AutoCarver**: Bucketization of qualitative features that maximizes association the binary target feature
+ * **FeatureSelector**: Feature selection that maximizes association with binary target that offers control over maximum inter-feature association.

 **AutoCarver** is an approach for maximising a qualitative feature's association with a binary target feature while reducing it's number of distinct modalities.
 Can also be used to discretize quantitative features, that are prealably cut in quantiles.